 Fun Things to Do in Self-Isolation with Kids

 Self-isolation with kids must be daunting and exhausting, and my heart goes out to all the parents who have had to home-school for such a long time while working themselves.
 The juggling skills are just crazy!

 But if you need some isolation activities for the little ones, read on to learn about some epic things to do while isolating with kids.

 Stressful times like this can bring out the best and worst in people, and luckily this is a product of the best!

-Kiwis in neighbourhoods all around the country have put teddy bears in their windows, so that kids who are out on their daily fresh air walk have something to look for.
+Families in neighbourhoods all around New Zealand (and other countries) have put teddy bears in their windows, so that kids who are out on their daily fresh air walk have something to look for.
 How cute is that!

 If you don’t have kids but you live in a residential neighbourhood, please consider putting a soft toy in a street-facing window, you might make a local kid’s day.

 Spark a love of gardening with your kiddos and let their green fingers make some magic, they might even help put food on the table!

 Nature Play Every Day is an Aussie-based company that’s releasing daily ideas for outdoor-based learning and fun for kids, for only $1AUD a day.
 Ideal for keeping your young ones busy, active and outside during self-isolation, and gives you some time out too.

 57. Watch a live online childrens’ theatre show